rFlex/SCViewShaker/README.md

 #### Direction

-The direction affects how the visual effect of the shake effect.
+The direction affects the visual effect of the shake effect.
 All value bounds shown here are based on a force of 1.

 **SCShakeOptionsDirectionRotate**: The view will rotate from -90° to 90°.